 80+ Bronze rated PSUs have been one of the most popular power supplies for consumer grade builds.
 They are usually very affordable and have a long lifetime.
 They are still pretty reliable (at least for mainstream PCs).
 So if you’re not all that excited about splurging on a power supply, 80+ bronze will most likely be enough.

 Gold Rated PSUs

 80+ Gold power supplies are marketed at the premium end of the market.
 Honestly, this is more than most people will ever need.
 Going higher than this just doesn’t make sense for a lot of people.
 Taking a look at the specs should tell you why.
 At 20% load, they deliver 87% efficiency.
-At 50% load, the deliver 90% efficiency.
+At 50% load, they deliver 90% efficiency.
 Finally, at 100% load, they can go up to 87% efficiency.

-Besides being obviously more reliable, they perform noticeably better than bronze rated PSUs.
+Besides being obviously more reliable, they perform noticeably better than bronze-rated PSUs.
 Another interesting thing to note is that 80+ Gold PSUs often have the best price/performance ratio.
 So if you can fork out a bit more cash, it’s a nice investment.
 You’ll have peace of mind with your system for many years to come.

 Hopefully, you’re now aware of the differences between PSU ratings.
 To put it briefly, if you’re on a tight budget, 80+ Bronze is still pretty good.
 However, 80+ Gold is definitely more reliable and a better investment overall for futureproofing.
 There are still a lot of things that go into figuring out a power supply.
-Such as the fan used, build quality and overall reliability.
-The difference between them is important and it’s always a good idea to get a superior rated power supply if possible.
+Such as the fan used, build quality, and overall reliability.
+The difference between them is important and it’s always a good idea to get a superior-rated power supply if possible.
 However, if you’re interested in buying a new PSU for your gaming computer then fret not, as we’ve already posted an expert guide of the best power supplies you can get in 2019.